In my line of work, I’m used to comments that blame American speakers for usage that British speakers find annoying. For example:

 My intention is simply to point out that this so-called “Americanism” isn’t one.

-2 Responses to “Acclimate vs. Acclimatise”
+3 thoughts on “Acclimate vs. Acclimatise”

 Wow!
 I’m hitting the orthoepy jackpot lately.
 Acclimate, American or not, is pronounced uh-KLY-muht, as in a tropical climate, notAK-luh-mayt.
 That, as it happens, is consistent with uh-KLY-muh-tyz, too.
 However, why the British are so found of orientating around elongatizing things is strange.
 Why drag out with -ises or -izes when they are unnecessitated?
 Is this case, it is not needed.
 Acclimate is not new at all.